-Tummy tuck surgery, also known as Abdominoplasty, is a surgical procedure that Cincinnati Plastic Surgeon, Dr. Donna Krummen performs to reveal the toned abs that are beneath loose connective tissue.
+Tummy tuck, also known as abdominoplasty, is a cosmetic surgery procedure that Cincinnati Plastic Surgeon, Dr. Donna Krummen performs to reveal the toned abs that are beneath loose connective tissue.
 The muscles and ligaments may have become weak over time due to the aging process, pregnancy, or weight gain.
 This weakness may not be fully corrected with diet and exercise.
 Abdominoplasty gets to the source of laxity, the abdominal wall, and re-drapes tissue in a smoother, tighter fashion.

 Good candidates for abdominoplasty are in optimal physical health.
 The individuals who tend to feel most satisfied with the results of their surgery are generally pleased with their physical appearance prior to surgery.
 The minor tightening of the skin and muscles only heightens already-high self-confidence.

-Abdominoplasty may need to be postponed if there is a chance for future pregnancy or if a patient has a substantial amount of weight they still wish to lose.
+We may only postpone an abdominoplasty if there is a chance for future pregnancy or if a patient has a substantial amount of weight they still wish to lose.

-The tummy tuck surgery is typically performed as an outpatient procedure.
-Patients are asleep during the surgery and monitored by the anesthesiologist, who administers general anesthesia.
-In addition to general anesthesia, a local anasthetic may also be administered to further the comfort of the process.
+During the surgery, patients are asleep and monitored by the anesthesiologist, who administers general anesthesia.
+In addition to general anesthesia, we may also administer a local anesthetic to further the comfort of the procedure.

-Abdominoplasty is performed under general anesthesia, after a thorough consultation and physical exam is performed prior to surgery to asses your suitability for the procedure.
+We perform abdominoplasty under general anesthesia after Dr. Krummen performs a thorough consultation and physical exam prior to surgery to assess your suitability for the procedure.

 Risks are rare, however, some of the most common risks of the tummy tuck procedure include: